ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_ppocr/_index.md

 ---
-title: Deploy PaddlePaddle on Arm Cortex-M with Arm Virtual Hardware
+title: Deploy PaddlePaddle on Arm Cortex-M55 with Corstone-300 FVP

-description: Learn how to deploy a PP-OCRv3 English text recognition model on Arm Cortex-M55 processor with Arm Virtual Hardware.
+description: Learn how to deploy a PP-OCRv3 English text recognition model on Arm Cortex-M55 processor using the Corstone-300 FVP.

 minutes_to_complete: 30